jhnbrd/bmp-car-rental/README.md

 ## Contributing

-As this is a final project for a course, external contributions are not the primary focus at this time.
+As this is a final project submission for the IT9A Laravel course, external contributions are not the primary focus at this time.
 However, feedback and suggestions are welcome.
 If you have any ideas or notice any issues, feel free to open an issue on this repository.

 ## Code of Conduct